In this section

 Some children and teenagers smoke, with or without their parent's knowledge or permission.
 Smoking has been shown to delay ulcer healing and has been linked to ulcer recurrence.

-• Proton pump inhibitors - to more completely block stomach acid production by stopping the stomach's acid pump - the final step of acid secretion.
+- Proton pump inhibitors - to block stomach acid production by stopping the stomach's acid pump - the final step of acid secretion.

-• Mucosal protective agents - to shield the stomach's mucous lining from the damage of acid, but do not inhibit the release of acid.
+- Mucosal protective agents - to protect the stomach's mucous lining from the damage of acid, but do not inhibit the release of acid.

 When treating H. pylori, these medications or procedures are often used in combination with antibiotics.

-• Surgery - In most cases, anti-ulcer medicines heal ulcers quickly and effectively, and eradication of H. pylori prevents most ulcers from recurring.
-However, rarely people do not respond to medication and may require surgery
+- Surgery - In most cases, anti-ulcer medicines heal ulcers quickly and effectively, and eradication of H. pylori prevents most ulcers from recurring.
+However, rarely people do not respond to medication and need surgery.

 Make an appointment